iiitkottayam/IIITK-Guide-2021/README.md

 # IIITK-Guide-2021

-Guide repository for everyone to refer the technical resources
+Guide to all resources maintained by the students of technical club IIIT Kottayam.

+## Table of Content
+1. Open Source
+2. Git
+3. First Commit (Meme page)
+4. Markdown
+5.